Registered Associate Marriage + Family Therapist #159208

 That curiosity took a lot of forms before it brought me here: a career in television and film, philanthropic work in education, years raising two kids and a nightstand permanently stacked with books on human behavior, communication, and how we navigate our inner worlds.
 After my children finished college, I went back to graduate school, and it felt like everything clicked.

-And-- My goal is that it all shows up in the work.
+My path wasn’t straight, and I'm grateful for that.
+And — my goal is that it all shows up in the work.

 © 2025 by Karen Kushell